1IlIlI1/Caves-of-Qud-Mod---Adding-My-Dog-and-Bird-as-Pets-/README.md

 11/4/2022

 Had to nuke tons of stuff.
 Something went wrong and Charli lost a brain and would not be a pet.
 Should be fixed now.
 Stupid game.

+11.17.2022

+Added a "petping.cs" that basically hi-jacks the chrome pyramid time dilation but applies it to the pet every 3 minutes or so, so that way I know where the damn things are.  messing with unity's particle effects on the pets too cuz why not?